turingschool/md_launch_curriculum/Mod2/Lessons/Week1/SQLCRUD.md

 >
 > ![](/Mod2/Images/Week1/SQL_UPDATE.png)

 ** Instructor Note ** Be sure to point out that if we forget the `WHERE`, all records in the table will be updated!
+You could type out an update without a where clause, ask for predictions from students, and then run it and show how everything changes so folks can really feel what happens.

 ### Practice UPDATE

 > With a partner, use what you know about UPDATE to make changes to one or more records in the orders table.
 > As an extra challenge:
 > * Update more than one column with one statement.
-> * Update more 2 or more records with one statement.
+> * Update 2 or more records with one statement.
 > Do some googling and/or use [this resource](https://www.w3schools.com/sql/sql_update.asp) to help with these challenges!
 >
 > Reach out to an instructor with any questions or issues that come up!